Detailed guides to painful problems, treatments & more

 reader Peter Spaeth, Boston

-I did cause a nerve injury once in ten years working as a professional massage therapist — so I will also tell that embarrassing, cautionary tale.
+And I’ll share an embarrassing cautionary tale: I did cause a nerve injury once in my ten years working as a professional massage therapist.
+I still feel bad!
+I guess I’ll probably never stop.

 EXCERPT This article is an adapted excerpt from my neck pain book.
-The same question is also addressed as a common question about strong massage in my trigger points book.
+The same question is also addressed as a common question about strong massage in my muscle pain book.

 Why nerves are not very vulnerable to massage

-It is nearly impossible to damage your nerves with moderate self-massage, because:
+It is nearly impossible to damage your nerves with respectful massage therapy or sane self-massage, because:

 1. Nerves are mostly padded well by other tissues.

-2. Healthy nerves are not fragile, and are no more likely to be damaged by moderate pressure than muscle tissue, blood vessels, or tendon.
+2. Healthy nerves are not fragile, and are no more likely to be damaged by sensible pressures than muscle tissue, blood vessels, or tendon.

-3. If threatened with trauma from pressure or tension, nerves produce plenty of warning sensations that will stop any sensible person before much harm is done.
+3. If threatened with trauma from pressure or tension, nerves produce ample warning sensations that will stop any sensible person before much harm is done.
+You are not much likelier to abuse a nerve than you are to poke yourself too hard in the eye.

-There is a little more risk if you aren’t massaging yourself, or if you are doing so with a tool or method that makes it easier to accidentally apply too much pressure too quickly (before you sense the danger).
-But still not much much more danger.
+There is a bit more risk if you’re being massaged, or if you are self-massaging so with a tool or method that makes it easier to accidentally apply too much pressure too quickly (before you sense the danger).
+But still not much risk.

 Larger nerves are mostly protected

-The larger nerves and nerve roots — the only nerves of real concern2 — are mostly well shielded by skin, fat, muscle, and bone.
-It’s particularly unlikely that you could harm yourself by massaging in the location Peter asked about, on the back of the neck (beside and behind the spine).
-The only prominent nerves in the back of the neck are the nerve roots, the bundles of nerve tissue that emerge from between each pair of vertebrae.
-But these are under a thick layer of sturdy paraspinal musculature, at least a centimetre or two.
+The larger nerves and nerve roots are mostly well shielded by skin, fat, muscle, and bone.
+Smaller nerves are probably technically more fragile, but much less of a concern otherwise.2 For instance, it’s extremely unlikely that you could harm yourself by massaging in the location Peter asked about — on the back of the neck, beside the spine — because the only prominent nerves in the back of the neck are the nerve roots (bundles of nerve tissue that emerge from between each pair of vertebrae).
+The nerve roots are buried under a thick layer of sturdy paraspinal musculature, at least a centimetre or two deep.

 Not all nerves are well-protected, of course…